langdoc/KSCTC/README.md

 - Data marked as "fair" are technically also under copyright.
 But the nature of these texts (especially Lord's Prayer), their earlier distribution, or other reasons allow their use as open corpus data in research, in our opinion.
 - Data marked as "free" are either in the Open Domain or do not meet the threshold of originality (book imprints, title pages, etc.).

+## ISSUES
+- fix encoding issues, e.g. ӯ (to ӯ) and similar
+- fix OCR issues, e.g. ending -ень (to -енҍ)

 ## TODO
 Planned improvements in the data
 - finnish the Kildin Saami data
-- check the parallel data
+- finnish the parallel data
-- last round of proofreading
+- one more round of proofreading?

 Planned improvements at the platform level
 - Website